 Books on cycling in the French Alps

-Tour Climbs: The Complete Guide to Every Tour de France Mountain by Chris Sidwells covers all the climbs discussed here, and many more.
+Tour Climbs: The Complete Guide to Every Tour de France Mountain (UK, US) by Chris Sidwells covers all the climbs discussed here, and many more.
 There is also Ride a Stage of the Tour De France: The Legendary Climbs and How to Ride Them by Kristian Bauer.

 For bicycle touring in the Alps, see Cycling in the French Alps by Paul Henderson (the author of this article).

 French publisher IGN has a full range of maps covering the entire Alps, including the detailed Série Bleue range of 1:25,000 maps.
 They also have multi-packs available which include a selection of four maps covering varous parts of the same area.
 Their maps are also available for GPS.